tinkerator/snappy/README.md

 sudo tcpdump -w snap-$(date +%s).pcap -i eth0 port 8080
 ```

-- View all of the text exchange:
+- View all of the text exchange (replace `1743357727` with the
+  timestamp your command above generated):
 ```
 tcpdump -qns 0 -A -r snap-1743357727.pcap | less
 ```